localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 ## Outlook
-With the new ASF framework we also introduced a metric collection utility.
-It enables us to collect details during the test execution, including used parameter values, exceptions etc.
+With the new AWS Server Framework we also introduced a metric collection utility.
+It enables us to collect details during the test execution, including used parameter values, or raised exceptions.

 This information will help us to increase test coverage and consequently improve the parity with AWS.

 Additionally, we will provide regular metric updates and insights about supported services and operations.
 Thus our communication will be more transparent in terms of implemented APIs, and further improve the confidence overall.

-We hope you are as excited as we are about the new snapshot testing framework - and if you are contributor: we appreciate your support with enhancing the AWS parity!
+We hope you are as excited as we are about our AWS Framework, that ensures latest compatibility with AWS, and the new snapshot testing framework, that will help us to write validated test cases.